gridsync/gridsync/README.rst

 Installation (development builds):
 ----------------------------------

-**WARNING: Development builds may be broken in various ways -- particularly on Windows -- and are intended for testing purposes only.
+**WARNING: Development builds may be broken in various ways and are intended for testing purposes only.
 Use at your own risk.**

 GNU/Linux, inside a virtualenv (tested on Debian 8.6 "jessie" and Ubuntu 16.10 "Yakkety Yak"):